 Our I2M (IMUs to Motion) family of products provides a combination of leading edge IMU (inertial sensors) technology with a powerfully but easy to use motion analysis software solution HM-Analyzer (HM = Human Motion).

 The IMUs each contain 8GB of storage allowing them to be used offline or real-time with the data being backed up while transmitting also to a PC.
 All sensors are synchronized when in wireless mode.
 Each IMU contains an accelerometer selectable to 16g.
-(A version for synchronized logging only is also available on request.)

 A variety of mounting accessories are available and several are included in the kit configurations.

 Human motion applications include biomechanics research. gait analysis, ergonomics. neurology, sports, and more.

 Other applications include vibration analysis, inertial guidance, virtual reality, robotics, gaming industry, training, and more.

 Our HM-Analyzer maps from one to 15 inertial sensors to various segments of the body (such as trunk, pelvis, arms, etc.) in order to obtain joint angles according to ISB - International Society of Biomechanics (ISB angles are also anatomical angles) or according to AAOS.
 The software and system are totally scalable allowing you to use any number of sensors as required.
 The skeleton which is used for visualization can be adjusted according to the subject's anthropometry.

 The software takes care of joint definitions and conversions.
 The user simply needs to identify the segment that is mapped to the specified sensor.

 The application synchronizes the data automatically.
 The user can then perform various analyses within HM-Analyzer or export data.

 The calibration procedure consists of the user selecting either the T-pose or I-pose (posture) and clicking "Calibrate" or using the auto-calibration option.